HaxeFlixel/flixel-docs/documentation/04_tutorials/13-part-xii-multiple-platforms.html.md

 <p>And that's everything!
 You should be able to run your game on Flash, Windows (Neko, too!), and Android and have it work on each with slight variations.
 And you only have one project and one set of code!</p>

-<p><a href="https://github.com/SeiferTim/HaxeFlixel-Tutorial/tree/Part-XII">Here's the latest code</a>, and next we'll polish up our game and add a little juice to make it POP!</p>
+<p>Next we'll polish up our game and add a little juice to make it POP!</p>